drduh/YubiKey-Guide/README.md

 ## Passphrase

-Generate a passphrase for the Certify key.
-This credential will be used to manage identity Subkeys.
+Generate a passphrase for the Certify key, which will be used to manage the identity and Subkeys.

-To improve readability, a passphrase consisting only of uppercase letters and numbers is recommended.
+A passphrase consisting only of uppercase letters and numbers is recommended: the limited character set makes handwritten storage easier to write and read.

-The following commands will generate a strong[^3] passphrase while avoiding certain similar-looking characters:
+The following commands will generate and print a strong[^3] passphrase:

 ```bash
 export CERTIFY_PASS=$(LC_ALL=C tr -dc "A-Z2-9" < /dev/urandom |